Free Flow Yoga

 In Free flow Yoga, we focus on a deep observation of our body vibrations and breath, in any position we are in.
 We start by allowing ourselves into the flow of any bodily position (or Asana, which is a stretch or body posture).
-Once we start allowing our body to do any stretch or position naturally, we give way to the inner guidance of our own body intelligence.
+Once we start allowing our body to do any stretch or position naturally, we give way to the inner guidance of our body intelligence.
 We feel the freedom to change the body into any new position, or Asanas, to match this inner guide.
 Then, another new position; then another.
 Once we are aligned with the body vibration and our breath naturally, our intuition becomes activated, and we tune into the inspiration to do even more positions.
 In this way, our observational power becomes uplifted, which sharpens our consciousness (all four of them as described in about Diviners).

 Steps to start the Practice:

 Step 1: Sit or stand in any body position.
 Close your eyes.
 In general, don’t open your eyes until the end of the practice.
 Or, use a soft downward gaze.
 Relax your body, and keep observing the vibrations and sensations inside your feet.
-You will begin to notice the sensations travelling from foot to head inside of your body.
+You will begin to notice the sensations traveling from foot to head inside of your body.
 Keep observing and notice the subtlest of vibrations and sensations in every part of your body, along with your breath, until you reach the head.

 Step 2: Once you feel there is a good alignment within your body and breath, start to deeply inhale and exhale.
-While you are exhaling, without any judgement or thinking, begin to take on any new position of the body you can, for example, an Asana (or not).
+While you are exhaling, without any judgment or thinking, begin to take on any new position of the body you can, for example, an Asana (or not).
 While you are taking on new body positions, in Free Flow Yoga, there is no right or wrong.
 Your arms or legs can be in any position that is possible.
 Only your observation is key here.
-If you have good observation of your body and breath, nothing can go wrong.
+If you have a good observation of your body and breath, nothing can go wrong.
 Your intuition will give you ideas to change your positions automatically.
 With focused awareness, you simply begin to move.

 Step 3: Continue to allow the flow of positions and observe every movement of your body and breath.
 While you are in free flow, and your body is moving from one position to another, your old mind might start its pattern of judging.
 It might say “oh, this is not a good posture!” or “I don’t know how to do this,” or, “I’m feeling tired!”
-Your mind might create its own problems and laziness.
+Your mind might create problems and laziness.
 Try your best not to fall for the games of the mind.
 Simply come back to the present movement, and observe your body from one position to the next.

 Step 4: Keep changing your body into new and newer positions, posture after posture, allowing the body to do a position or posture that you have never done before.
-Be keenly aware of each and every movement of the body and breath.
+Be keenly aware of every movement of the body and breath.
 As you continue this practice, it will help you to experience a deep alignment of your body and mind.

 Step 5: When this comes to completion, sit in meditation for a minimum of 20 minutes.
-This allows your body and mind to “integrate” all the new experiences you have learned, and allows your inner stillness and wisdom to sharpen your consciousness.
+This allows your body and mind to “integrate” all the new experiences you have learned and allows your inner stillness and wisdom to sharpen your consciousness.

-After Oneness Yoga, you may feel very refreshed, and find a new confidence in yourself to do this Yoga without any dependency on an instructor or external source.
+After Oneness Yoga, you may feel very refreshed, and find new confidence in yourself to do this Yoga without any dependency on an instructor or external source.
 You may begin to feel a sense of self-exploration and empowerment.

 Note: The whole universe exists with infinite wisdom.
 Our own body is full of wisdom.
-Simply notice, that in Nature many creatures and beings do many different things without any kind of training from an external source.
+Simply notice, in Nature many creatures and beings do many different things without any kind of training from an external source.
 For example, a bird can make a nest by herself without being trained by someone else.
-A spider can make her own web by herself.
+A spider can make her web by herself.
 Imagine this small being can do such an amazing thing without any training.
 How many things can a human do by himself, without getting training from someone else?
 This is the inspiration behind Oneness Yoga.
 Be a master to yourself.